4153-NOC

 Career Overview

-Employment counsellors work one-on-one with people, giving advice, information and the tools needed to find jobs and plan their careers.
+Career development practitioners and career counsellors work one-on-one with people, giving advice, information and the tools needed to find jobs and plan their careers.
 They also share information with employers on staffing and employment issues.

 Duties